precious-anyanwu/telecom-bandwidth-planning-challenge/README.md

 Utilization calculations ensured all links remained within safe operational thresholds.

+## 📊 Link Utilization Calculation

+Transmission links were engineered to ensure that utilization does not exceed **70% during Busy Hour**, in line with standard telecom planning practices.

+Link utilization was calculated using the formula:

+Utilization (%) = (Traffic Load / Total Uplink Capacity) × 100

+### Example Calculation

+If a hub has a Busy Hour traffic load of **800 Mbps** and is provisioned with **2 × 512 Mbps PLA links**:

+Total Uplink Capacity = 1024 Mbps

+Utilization = (800 / 1024) × 100 ≈ **78%**

+In this case, additional PLA capacity would be required to bring utilization within acceptable limits.

+All final uplink designs in this project were dimensioned to operate at **≤ 70% utilization** under Busy Hour conditions.

 🔁 Redundancy & Protection Design

 To meet a 99.95% availability target, the network was designed with inter-hub protection paths: